I'm often asked... What are the best things to do in Japan?

 It's possible to get an exclusive photo opportunity with wrestlers after their training for the ultimate selfie souvenir.
 Although the Tokyo tour is our number nine entry, the same tour is also available in Osaka - details on that can be found here.

-Read Our Guide: to Visiting A Sumo Tournament to see what happens when these giants are in competition in the ring.
+Read My Guide: to Visiting A Sumo Tournament to see what happens when these giants are in competition in the ring.

-You don't have to be an anime fan to have heard of Japanese animation house Studio Ghibli.
-Their ghostly fantasy Spirited Away won the Oscar for Best Animated Feature in 2001.
+Anime giant Studio Ghibli's ghostly fantasy Spirited Away won the Oscar for Best Animated Feature in 2001.

-This official theme park dedicated to Studio Ghibli films, characters and designs is a total delight and a perfect way to spend a few hours - whether you're a child or just a child at heart.
+This official museum/park dedicated to Studio Ghibli films, characters and designs is a total delight and a perfect way to spend a few hours - whether you're a child or just a child at heart.
 It's located in Mitaka, an attractive and quiet suburb of Tokyo.

 Demand for tickets regularly outstrips supply and tickets are not available at the museum and must be bought in advance.
 So it is essential to book in advance if you want to visit this magical world.